Dev7z/gddb/README.md

         A score of 10 means that everything from the player to all the upcoming obstacles are visible

-        Most levels in this DB should have a relatively high score since I prefer to rate the good levels
+        Most levels in this DB should have a relatively high score for this since I prefer to rate the good levels

     If the level has repetitive and/or annoying parts and how much they effect the level

-        e
+        Some levels might have a really repetitive gameplay but might have great decoration that got them an epic rating, since this DB also has gameplay in focus this is to filter those out

+        A score of 0 means that the gameplay of the level is the same and never changes in the entire level

+        A score of 10 means that there are no parts that get boring or annoying

     Whether a level is fun to play or not (keeping the difficulty of the level in mind) (0-10)